How Does Soap Work?

 The science of how things work has always fascinated me.
 So, How Does Soap Work?

 Soap, water, and oil are all made up of molecules.
 Some molecules are hydrophilic, (hydro=water and philic=loving) these molecules are attracted to water.
 Some molecules are hydrophobic, (hydro=water and phobic=fearing), they are repelled by water.

 Molecules that readily mix with water are hydrophilic.

 Molecules that readily mix with oil are hydrophobic.

 Since we all know that water and oil do not mix, then we also know that hydrophilic and hydrophobic compounds do not mix.

 Two other words we need to know are polar and nonpolar.
 Nonpolar compounds, like oil and grease, cannot dissolve in water.
 Polar compounds can dissolve in water.

 Most of what we call dirt is grease or oil which will not come off with just water.
 This is because oil and grease are non-polar, which means they will not dissolve in the water.

-Soap can mix with both water and with oil.
+Soap can mix with both water and oil.
 Why?
 The soap molecule has two different ends, one that is hydrophilic (polar head) that binds with water and the other that is hydrophobic (non-polar hydrocarbon tail) that binds with grease and oil.